IB Frequently Asked Questions

 Q: What is the International Baccalaureate (IB) Diploma Program (DP)?

-A: The DP is a global standard curriculum designed by the IB for students in the final two years of secondary school.
+A: The Diploma Program is a global standard curriculum designed by the International Baccalaureate Organization for students in the final two years of secondary school.
 It leads to a qualification that is widely recognized by the world’s leading universities.
 The program prepares students to learn more than a collection of facts, it aims to develop students who have excellent breadth and depth of knowledge – students who flourish physically, intellectually, emotionally and ethically.
 Students are encouraged to ask challenging questions, learn how to learn and develop the ability to communicate with and understand people from other countries and cultures.

-Q: Does Oakmont have entry requirements for the IB Diploma program?
+Q: Does Oakmont have entry requirements for the Diploma program?

 A: We have no formal entry requirements.
 We call the IB Diploma an ‘Open Access’ program.